Translate

 At the high tide, the Bassin is a mass of 150km² of water, but as the tide ebbs, the water level reduces to 40km² laying bare a vast feeding station for the thousands of birds that over Winter and the many others that breed here throughout the summer.

-It is also hugely important for migrating birds, so much so that there are only a few days of the year when there is no passage migrant to be seen.
+It is also hugely important for migrating birds, so much so that there are only a few days of the year when no passage migrant can be seen.

-There are great birdwatching opportunities to be found all around "le Bassin," none perhaps better than at Le Teich and its Parc Ornithilogic.
+Great birdwatching opportunities exist all around "le Bassin," none perhaps better than at Le Teich and its Parc Ornithilogic.

 Here are some of those birds taken during a couple of recent visits.